Toxins are everywhere. You probably already know that, but it bears repeating.

-In case you missed it, we’ve written about this before.
-But in this post I will show you some more specific examples of toxins that you encounter in your everyday life.
+In this post I will show you some more specific examples of toxins that you encounter in your everyday life.

 Before we begin, I want to make something clear: toxin does not mean something that will kill you.
 Their effects are far more subtle.

 And it might not be possible for you to completely avoid them.
 But you should still be aware, and minimize your exposure to these things as much as you can.

 Nitrates and nitrites are commonly used as a food preservative – especially in processed meat.
 The problem is, if they are exposed to heat while in the presence of other amino acids, they turn into a compound nitrosamines.
 Nitrosamines are known to be carcinogenic, or cancer-causing.
 (See this study for evidence.)